fractaledmind/fractaledmind.github.io/src/_posts/2023-12-23-rubyconftw.md

 Well, the primary reason I choose SQLite is that it allows me to build useful and valuable applications quickly and to maintain them easily.

-Why?
-So, let’s explore that together.
-Who here is running or has run an application in production with SQLite?
-Who has experimented with SQLite for an app, but not shipped it to production?
-There are a couple hands up, but not many.
-So, let’s turn this question around.

 <img loading="lazy" src="{{ '/images/rubyconftw/007.jpg' | relative_url }}" alt="" style="width: 100%" />

 In his RailsWorld keynote, DHH re-emphasized the point that Rails, at its core, is “the one-person framework”.
 It aims to be a bridge over complexity that allows even the smallest possible team—only you—to build full, rich, valuable web applications.
 And I believe that SQLite aligns perfectly with that vision.
 There are 3 basic reasons…